Hedevgare/blog/src/pages/posts/build-a-modal-with-html-css-and-javascript.md

 ## The implementation
 Let's start by creating an *HTML* file, I named mine `index.html`, and put some basic structure to begin with.

-We'll have a `<h1>` tag instructing the user to click the button to open the modal, and the button that when clicked will open the modal.
+We'll have a `<h1>` tag instructing the user to click the button to open the modal, and the button that, when clicked, will open the modal.

 ```html title="index.html"
 <!DOCTYPE html>